openwisp/openwisp-docs/general/values.rst

-- **GPLv3**: we use this license for the software modules which we think have a potentially high commercial value for ISPs and private companies, our aim in using this license is to avoid the inclusion of these tools and modules in propietary closed source solutions, which would result in private companies profitting from the work of our community without contributing back to it
+- **GPLv3**: we use this license for the software modules which we think have a potentially high commercial value for ISPs and private companies, our aim in using this license is to avoid the inclusion of these tools and modules in proprietary closed source solutions, which would result in private companies profiting from the work of our community without contributing back to it
 - **BSD3** and **MIT**: we use these two very permissive licenses for experimental and innovative software modules which are very useful